eulersson/notes/content/Drafts/Publish Obsidian Notes.md

 To create the right API Token for this task go to *User API Tokens > Create API Token*  and select the preset **Edit Cloudflare Workers**.

 ## Next Steps
+- Fixing timestamps since all articles show the latest commit date.
 - Seeing how to have better social images.
 - Replacing the quartz logo.
 - Getting a custom theme that reflects my style more.